Thursday, August 6, 2015

 Cane Creek Cemetery

-My husband drove us around the park, he stayed inside the van, stopping for me to take pictures of the many historic sites.
+My husband drove us around the park, staying inside the van and stopping so I could take pictures of the many historic sites.

 Old Country Church 1905 & Cemetery

-This is the Old Kimbrell Methodist Church relocated from the Kimbrell community in Jefferson County.
-After lying idle for 15 years it was donated to the state by J. C. Hassell in 1972.
-The restoration was made possible through many individual donations including funds, materials, and services.
+This is the Old Kimbrell Methodist Church, relocated from the Kimbrell community in Jefferson County.
+After lying idle for 15 years, J. C. Hassell donated it to the state in 1972.
+The restoration was made possible through many individual donations, including funds, materials, and services.

 Cane Creek School House 1923

-The successor to the first school built in Jefferson County in 1815, this building of 1923 origins served the residents of the Beltona Area until 1960.
-Purchased in 1963 by the Cane Creek Community Club, it was subsequently donated to Tannehill Ironworks Historical State Park for restoration in 1979.
+The successor to the first school built in Jefferson County in 1815, this 1923-built building served the residents of the Beltona Area until 1960.
+Purchased in 1963 by the Cane Creek Community Club, it was donated to Tannehill Ironworks Historical State Park for restoration in 1979.
 It was originally located about 3 miles west of Warrior.

 The Collins House